mhvwerts/ddm-toolkit/README.md

 Dynamic differential microscopy (DDM) is a digital video-microscopic technique for studying the dynamics of microscopic systems, such as small, Brownian particles in a liquid.
 See, *e.g.*,: \[1\] Cerbino and Trappe, *Phys.
 Rev. Lett.* **2008**, *100*, 188102; \[2\] Giavazzi et al. *Phys.
 Rev. E* **2009**, *80*, 031403; \[3\] Germain et al. *Am.
 J. Phys.* **2016**, *84*, 202.
 DDM relies on numerical processing of videomicroscopy image sequences using specific computer code.
 In our lab, we are exploring DDM for nanoparticle characterization in microfluidics.

-This Github repository centralizes the contributions made to our lab's DDM Python code by the students and investigators who participate in this research.
-The aim is to constitute a standardized toolkit that students and colleagues can download and use for DDM.
-At present, the toolkit is in a preliminary and sparsely documented state.
-Do not hesitate to contact us if you are interested in using it and helping develop it further.

 Our DDM toolkit has several specific original features: